Osmotic Power Systems: The Ocean’s Secret Battery

 The Elegance of the Membrane

-Thin, fragile, miraculous.
+Thin, fragile, and quite miraculous.

-It must allow water to pass, but not salt.
+The membrane must allow water to pass, but not salt.

-But materials science is catching up.
+But materials science is finally catching up!

-Graphene sheets only atoms thick.
+Graphene sheets are built now only literal atoms thick.

-Nanoporous films engineered with precision.
+Nanoporous films are being engineered with precision.

 Membranes that are not passive filters but active technologies, designed to balance that permeability with resilience.

-Here, in this fragile skin stretched between two worlds, lies the secret key to turning osmosis into megawatts.
+Here, in this fragile little skin stretched between two worlds, lies the secret key to turning osmosis into megawatts.

 The ocean seeps gently, all while the membrane slowly is allowed to do its thing.